Construction Safety Week Celebrates 10th Anniversary, Announces Partnership with OSHA and a Joint National Industry Stand-Down

 Annual Initiative to Promote Industry Safety Runs May 6-10

-MINNEAPOLIS, April 4, 2024 /PRNewswire/ -- "Construction Safety Week" is celebrating its first 10 years as the construction industry's annual week-long, safety-focused event, designed to promote worker safety and wellness.
+MINNEAPOLIS, April 4, 2024 /PRNewswire-HISPANIC PR WIRE/-- "Construction Safety Week" is celebrating its first 10 years as the construction industry's annual week-long, safety-focused event, designed to promote worker safety and wellness.
 It's an opportunity for people, companies, and the entire industry to join, celebrate and recommit to doing whatever it takes to send everyone home safe every day.
 In 2024, Construction Safety Week will be held from May 6-10.

 This year, Construction Safety Week is partnering with OSHA and its National Safety Stand-down initiative to help prevent falls in construction, which is a leading cause of injury to workers.
 This joint effort encourages companies to pause work sites throughout the U.S. during Construction Safety Week from May 6-10 to create the largest industry-wide safety stand-down ever held.